search

 What is E-E-A-T?

-E-E-A-T stands for Experience, Expertise, Authoritativeness, and Trustworthiness.
-It’s the framework Google’s quality raters use to evaluate whether a page deserves to rank.
+E-E-A-T is the framework Google’s quality raters use to assess whether a page deserves to rank.
+Each letter represents a different quality signal.

 • Experience: Demonstrates that the content creator has real-world, first-hand involvement with the topic.
 A product review from someone who actually used the product carries more weight than one written from specs alone.